How to Determine What Is Causing Large Excel File Size

 If your Excel file contains inserted pictures of a large scale, then it may also increase your file size.
 To decrease the scale size of your picture:

-• Firstly, click the picture and right-click on it> select Size and Properties.
+• Click the picture and right-click on it > Select Size and Properties.

-• Then, the Format Picture dialogue box will show up.
-From here, you can assign new height and width of the picture to reduce the size.
+• The Format Picture dialogue box will show up.
+From here, you can assign a new height and width of the picture to reduce the size.

 Determining What is Causing large File Size in an Excel sheet